-Hot Springs Guest Guide 2019 Calendar of Events
+Hot Springs Guest Guide 2020 Calendar of Events

 When the weather gets warmer, Hot Springs comes out to play.
-Don’t miss The World’s Shortest St. Patrick’s Day Parade on MARCH 16 with Ralph Macchio (star of “The Karate Kid”) as the Celebrity Grand Marshal and “So You Think You Can Dance” star Stephen “tWitch” Boss will serve as the official starter of this famous 98-foot parade.
+Don’t miss The World’s Shortest St. Patrick’s Day Parade on MARCH 17 with Cheech Marin as Grand Marshal and Danny Trejo as the Official Starter of this famous 98-foot parade.
 The Dallas Cowboy Cheerleaders will show off their talents during the pre-parade festivities, and legendary rock ‘n’ roll bands Blues Traveler and Foghat will close out the 17th year of this can’t-miss parade.

-When it comes to horse racing in Arkansas, you do not want to miss the renowned Arkansas Derby on APRIL 13 at Oaklawn.
+When it comes to horse racing in Arkansas, you do not want to miss the renowned Arkansas Derby on APRIL 11 at Oaklawn.
 For many, it's an occasion to dress up in their Southern best.

 Also in SEPTEMBER, the Hot Springs International Horror Film Festival is an annual gathering of fright-loving fans and filmmakers from across the country.